-The Bank is a holding company owning various subsidiaries (together the 'Group' or 'Investcorp').
-The activities of the Bank are substantially transacted through its subsidiaries.
+The Company is a holding company owning various subsidiaries (together the "Group" or "Investcorp").
+The activities of the Company are substantially transacted through its subsidiaries.
+The ultimate parent of the Group is SIPCO Holdings Limited [see Note 1.A (iii)].